 If you implement paid search as well as SEO, you can place cookies on your website to gather shopper data.
 As e-commerce SEO drive high-quality visitors to your site, larger remarketing audiences can be created.

-Content optimisation efforts can yield substantial increases in traffic at little cost.
-It requires only an understanding of what people search for based on keyword research and the ability to optimise content, access to your content management system, and time.
+Content optimization efforts can yield substantial increases in traffic at little cost.
+It requires only an understanding of what people search for based on keyword research and the ability to optimize content, access to your content management system, and time.

 Consistent and Sustainable Growth